 For example, a playbook helps align sales and marketing teams by ensuring the leads marketing generates fit the ideal customer profile that sales is targeting.
 It also ensures that the messaging in marketing campaigns is the same messaging reps use in their outreach and demos.
 This synergy creates a seamless journey for the buyer, from their first interaction with an ad to their final conversation with a sales rep. When all your GTM teams are aligned, you create a powerful, unified force that drives sustainable revenue growth.

-Sales Playbook Mistakes to Avoid
+Common Sales Playbook Mistakes (and How to Avoid Them)

 Building a great playbook is one thing, but making sure it actually gets used and drives results means avoiding a few common traps.
 Even the most well-intentioned efforts can fall flat if you’re not careful.
 Let’s walk through the four biggest mistakes we see tech companies make and how you can steer clear of them.